 During his 40-minute commute to school each day, JP’s headphones blasted lyrics from the Jay-Z, OutKast, Kanye West and the Ruff Ryders.
 He’d later take these hip hop influences and blend them with the jazz, funk, gospel and soul he was exposed to through his family and the church, creating what would later be called “rap gumbo.”

 JP attended college and graduate school at Yale University in New Haven, Connecticut.
-It was there that JP formally launched his music career in early 2009.
+It was there that JP informally launched his music career.
 There, he recorded mix tapes and performed at local shows.
 Self described as “a ‘Soul’ man in a ‘Trap’ era”, JP’s love for the nuances of hip hop music reflected a different time.
 While he was always in love with the lyricism of hip hop, he always felt that music was maximized with a live band.
 Thus, he stood out on the hip hop circuit because of his poetic cadence and live instrumentation.
 “As a saxophonist, I think about my cadence as reminiscent of John Coltrane, with the feeling of a Gordon Parks photo,” JP said in a recent interview.
 “The show on stage gives you the electricity of Tina Turner… it’s why I perform with the band.”

 In 2017, he officially formed The Peace and Power Band with Musical Director and Bassist, Criston Oates -- a 5 piece ensemble featuring drums (Jayare McKenzie) , guitar (Sidney Antoine and Mike Rodriguez) and keys (Duvane “Phats” Whilby).
 Later in 2017, the band expanded to include an all women’s horn section, including trumpet (Lessie Vonner), trombone (Mariel Bildstein and Kalia Vandever) and saxophone (Gabrielle Murphy).